Updated June 2019. Originally published February 2018.

 Now you’ve got the skeleton in place, it’s time to put some meat on it.
 This means acting on what you’ve learnt in the content audit to produce new content where information is missing, updating old content to be accurate and making sure that all articles have a consistent style and layout.

 We want to do your content justice.
-But often our customers, who love the idea of a knowledge library, ask the same thing: can’t we just attach all of our PDFs and call it day?
+But we often speak to users who ask the same thing: can’t we just attach all of our PDFs and call it day?

 Obviously, we always recommend the second option.

-The content of PDFs will not show up in search and can be difficult to download if using a mobile device.
-Of course, they can be useful for things like printable forms.
+Of course, documents can be useful for things like printable forms.
 However, if the content in the PDF can be consumed just as easily on a web page, get it out of there.
-See PDFs V HTML for more info.
-And at the very minimum, put in a short introduction to what the files are about (this helps with search).

 Consider using video rather than words

 This can work really well with things like instructional guides.
-It can be as simple as recording your screen, talking into a £20 microphone and guiding people through how to use a piece of software or process.
+It can be as simple as recording your screen, talking into your laptop mic and guiding people through how to use a piece of software or process.
 It can be a much more personal way to teach, rather than having people read an instruction manual – it’s an underused medium in internal comms.

 Make sure your style is consistent and coherent

 Get your guidelines right (style, tone and voice) – it gets all your writers on the same page, writing in a consistent style.
-A style guide can come in really useful here, as can tools like GatherContent if you have a team of people working on the content at once.
-If you don’t have the time or resource to make your own style guide, have your team use GOV.UK’s and you’ll be sure to produce concise and coherent articles.
+If you don’t have the time or resource to make your own style guide, check out GOV.UK’s style guide and you’ll be sure to produce concise and coherent articles.
+If you want to go the extra mile, I’d recommend reading Monzo’s Tone of Voice guide – I guarantee it’ll make your content 10x more engaging.

-When one company with over 200 policies asked:
+When one company who had around 200 policies and forms that needed moving asked:

 Now you’ve got your content in order, it’s time to devise a plan about how you’re going to keep it that way.